minitage/minitage.github.io/source/projects/model_projects.rst

 Patchs
 ------

+*It's not for eggs patches.
+If you want to patch one egg, just use the minitage.recipe:egg and its patching facility!!!*

 Sometimes you need to be dirty and to apply patches somewhere in parts/ or elsewhere.
 To achieve that, you can use the ``iw.recipe.command`` recipe to execute shells commands and invoke the patch binary to apply a patch.